jcpowermac/hanlon-wiki/Installation.md

     ├── razor.ipxe
     └── undionly.kpxe

-undionly.kpxe is only required for [compatibility](https://github.com/puppetlabs/Razor/wiki/Alternate-Pre-boot-Options-for-Compatibility) with certain network cards.
+undionly.kpxe is only required for compatibility with certain network cards, such as Broadcoms.
 See [alternate preboot doc](https://github.com/puppetlabs/Razor/wiki/Alternate-Pre-boot-Options-for-Compatibility) for additional information.

 The ipxe and pxelinux files can be obtained from: